vedaldi/practical-cnn/doc/instructions.md

 dzdx2 = vl_nnpool(x2, rho2, dzdx3) ;
 [dzdx1, dzdw1] = vl_nnconv(x1, w1, [], dzdx2) ;
 ```
 > **Question:** Note that the last derivative in the CNN is `dzdx3`.
-Here, for the sake of the example, this derivative is initalized randomly.
+Here, for the sake of the example, this derivative is initialised randomly.
 In a practical application, what would this derivative represent?

 We can now use the same technique as before to check that the derivative computed through back-propagation are correct.